 Ethylene Oxide Sterilization process

 It is one of the most effective sterilization process at low temperature, and has more than 60 years of existence in the medical and pharmaceutical fields.
-Nowadays, the ethylene oxide sterilization process (EO/ETO) has been developed until reaching a high level of performance and efficiency.
+Nowadays, the EO sterilization process has been developed until reaching a high level of performance and efficiency.
 It is now a well proven technology for thermo-sensitive products, unable to be sterilized by others traditional sterilization methods like steam or dry heat process.

 That chemical sterilization process is based on a large gas diffusion (ethylene oxide or EO) able to annihilate the micro-organisms, is a low temperature sterilization method as it is usually used up to 60ºC.
 Thanks to this important advantage, delicate products can be treated like syringes, latex gloves, catheters, etc….